MinwooWebeng/abyss_core/README.md

-# abyss_neighbor_discovery
+# abyss_net
+Abyss network communication module
-Abyss Neighbor Discovery Algorithm implementation in Golang
+Implements Abyss Neighbor Discovery (AND), secure handshake.

+This is a beta version.
+Do not deploy this over public network.